Lesterpaintstheworld/aider/website/docs/ctags.md

 is not an efficient solution to this problem, there are probably better approaches than
 "send the whole repo map with every request".
-Sending an appropriate subset of the repo map would help `aider_nova` work better with even larger repositories which have large maps.
+Sending an appropriate subset of the repo map would help `aider` work better with even larger repositories which have large maps.

 Some possible approaches to reducing the amount of map data are: